TiBeN/shortcutd/README.md

     needed.
 There is no need for it to be plugged when `shortcutd` is launched.

-`shortcutd` is a daemon written in NodeJS.
-It works on Linux and has been designed to execute low level/administrative commands like `systemctl start some.service` using keyboard shortcuts, on headless or embedded systems for example but obviously not limited to.
+`shortcutd` is a daemon written in `NodeJS`.
+It works on **Linux** and has been designed to execute low level/administrative commands like `systemctl start some.service` using keyboard shortcuts, on headless or embedded systems for example but is obviously not limited to.

 Installation
 ------------